Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 I am grateful to my hon.
 Friend.
 Although the formal terms of reference of the independent review have yet to be fully agreed, the conditions relating to Mr Wade’s death and the date certainly appear pertinent to this review and are likely to be considered as part of it.
 I will turn to the details in just a second.

 This review will build on the recommendations made in the 2019 Parliamentary and Health Service Ombudsman’s “Missed Opportunities” report.
 I emphasise again, because I know that my hon.
 Friend has argued for this powerfully, that it will be independent.
-He rightly alluded to the fact that, although he is raising Mr Wade’s case today, there is a broader context, and there are other hon. and right hon.
+He rightly alluded to the fact that, although he is raising Mr Wade’s case today, there is a broader context, and there are other right hon. and hon.
 Members who have constituents who have been in a similar position and families who have approached them about this.
 I know that they will want to be involved as well.

 The Minister will appreciate that this is very significant news for many constituents because of the trauma they have experienced.
 He is right that the key word he has used is “independent”.
 Will he confirm that that means, basically, that what those constituents have been asking for will be granted, because it is the best chance they will have to learn the truth of what happened?